Grade Level: 4 (3-5)

 The cars of the future may already be here!
 Car companies have produced hybrid cars, trucks, and SUVs that are powered by both gasoline and batteries.
 These new cars combine the benefits of gasoline-powered cars and electric cars and put them together.
 For example, gasoline-powered cars can go fast and travel a long distance between fueling, however they create a lot of bad pollution.
 They also have low gas mileage and so are expensive to supply with gasoline.
 Electric cars create almost no pollution, but they cannot go as fast and it is also not easy to find a place to charge your electric car.
 The combination — hybrid cars — can go faster and farther than electric cars and generate less polluting emissions (bad chemicals and fumes that come from cars) than gasoline-powered cars.

 Who do you think designs these neat new cars?
 That's right, engineers do!
 Many types of engineers work on the development of hybrid car technology, from mechanical engineers to electrical engineers.
 Today, we are going to look at how a motor works and how we can use regular batteries to make a motor.
+Following the lesson students can engage with their own engineering creativity to design electromagnets and motors with the associated activities Creating an Electromagnet and Get Your Motor Running.

 Lesson Background and Concepts for Teachers